 And it gets smarter.
 Every week, it knows your patterns better.
 What drains you, what lights you up, when you do your best work, which tasks you'll avoid until they're on fire.
 Six months in, it understands how you operate in ways no app ever could.

-You're not maintaining a tool.
-You're growing a system that maintains you.
+Instead of sinking energy into maintaining a tool, you are growing a system that maintains you.

 Why this isn't another thing you'll abandon